apexDev37/Vue-TaskTracker/README.md

 - [Babel]
 - [JSON server]

-> NB: This project utilizes SFCs and follows the Options API style in Vue.js 3
+> NB: This project uses SFCs and follows the Options API style in Vue.js 3

 ## Installing/Getting Started
-This sections serves to help setup and run the Vue.js project locally.
+This sections serves to help setup and run the project locally.

 ### Prerequisites
 - Node.js